 Students who present the following official higher level IB Exam scores of four or better, taken before college matriculation, will be granted up to six semester units of lower division baccalaureate credit.
 The course equivalence and satisfaction of requirements vary.

-Requires score of 4-7 on higher level exams for any credit to be granted as of Fall 2015.
+Requires score of 4-7 on higher level exams for any credit to be granted.
 Course equivalence dependent on major advisor for major, minor, or support credit.